Combinatorics and topology of straightening maps I: compactness and bijectivity: Introduction

 \begin{conj} If $f_0$ is a primitive hyperbolic post-critically finite polynomial with rational lamination $\lanot$ and reduced mapping schema $T$, then $\chi_\lanot : \cR(\lanot) \to \cC(T)$ is a bijection with compact and connected domain. \end{conj}

 We establish the above conjecture for two large classes of cubic straightening maps: ``primitive disjoint type'' and ``primitive capture type''.
 Moreover, we show that the primitive disjoint type gives rise, via the inverse of straightening, to homeomorphically embedded copies of $\cM \times \cM$ in the cubic connected locus.
 Similarly, each primitive capture type, leads to an injective map from the full family of quadratic filled Julia sets $\cMK$ into the cubic connectedness locus.
-The inclusions of $\cMK$ in $\cC(3)$ have the nice extra property that restrict to a quasiconformal embeddings of every fiber $\{ c \} \times K(Q_c)$.
+The inclusions of $\cMK$ in $\cC(3)$ have the nice extra property that restrict to a quasiconformal embeddings of every fiber $\{ c \} \times K(z^2+c)$.

-Our results also show that primitive disjoint type straightenings are bijections in any degree (which establishes the existence of embedded copies of $\cM^{d-1}$ in $\cC(d)$) and, our techniques might generalize to degree $d \ge 4$ versions of primitive capture type straightenings.
+Our results also show that primitive disjoint type straightenings are bijections in any degree (which establishes the existence of a large collection of dynamically defined subset of $\cC(d)$ homeomorphic to $\cM^{d-1}$) and, our techniques might generalize to degree $d \ge 4$ versions of primitive capture type straightenings.
 However, already for cubic polynomials, the above conjecture is open since our techniques do not fully apply for the two remaining types of cubic straightening maps (adjacent and bitransitive).

 In~\cite{Buff-Henriksen}, Buff and Henriksen showed that $K(z^2 +c)$ is quasiconformally embedded in the cubic connectedness locus provided that $z^2+c$ has a non-repelling fixed point.
 The Buff and Henriksen embeddings are a particular case of the ones obtained via a straightening map of primitive capture type.
 In~\cite{Inou-intertwine}, the first author showed that given a degree $d \ge 2$ polynomial $f \in \cC(d)$ with filled Julia $K(f)$, then there is a natural embedding of $K(f)$ into the connectedness locus of degree $d'$, for all $d' > d$.
 Epstein and Yampolsky~\cite{Epstein-Yampolsky} obtained embedded copies of $\cM \times \cM$ by using the intertwining surgery technique.